GS-ROR$^2$: Bidirectional-guided 3DGS and SDF for Reflective Object Relighting and Reconstruction: Method

 Then, we design another loss to update Gaussians with SDF priors:

 Finally, we obtain the mutual supervision $\mathcal{L}_{\rm gs2sdf}$ and $\mathcal{L}_{\rm sdf2gs}$, which bridges the SDF and Gaussian.
-Note that the stop-gradient operator is used to differ the strength of the supervisions of both sides.
+Note that the stop-gradient operator is used to differ the strength of the supervision of both sides.

+\paragraph{Discussion.} In general, SDF is optimized via color supervision between volume-rendered images and input images.
+However, our loss $\mathcal{L}_{\rm gs2sdf}$ can optimize the SDF via depth and normal without color supervision, as the depth and the normal are derived from SDF, and thus the gradient from $\mathcal{L}_{\rm gs2sdf}$ can optimize the SDF.
+In this way, we can drop the heavy color rendering and optimize the SDF with only geometry attributes (\ie depth and normal).
+With other widely used regularizations for SDF (\eg Eikonal loss), we can obtain a smooth and reasonable geometry from SDF.
+The loss $\mathcal{L}_{\rm sdf2gs}$ regularizes the geometry of Gaussians in turn, so we can obtain a better decomposition between geometry and material from the Gaussians.